kiruba-07/Myproject-Dashboard/README.md

 ## Dashboard
 ![Screenshot (171)](https://github.com/user-attachments/assets/b3fb4e48-80dc-476a-8d08-0b7f7587bd94)
 ## Project Insights
-- Churn Rate is around 27%, indicating a significant portion of customers are leaving the service.
+- **Churn Rate:** Around **27%** of customers have churned, showing a high customer loss.
-- Customers with month-to-month contracts show a much higher churn rate than those with long-term contracts.
+- **Contract Type:** Customers with **month-to-month contracts** are more likely to churn compared to those with yearly contracts.
-- Shorter tenure customers are more likely to churn, showing lower brand loyalty in the early months.
+- **Tenure:** Customers with **shorter tenure** are more prone to churn, indicating low initial loyalty.
-- Average monthly charges are higher among churned customers, suggesting pricing may influence churn.
+- **Monthly Charges:** **Churned customers** tend to have **higher monthly charges**, suggesting pricing may be a factor.
-- Female and male customers churn at similar rates, meaning gender does not heavily impact churn.
+- **Gender Impact:** **Both male and female** customers churn at nearly the same rate, showing no strong gender-based trend.
+## Conclusion
+This project successfully identified key factors influencing customer churn using data analysis and machine learning.
+Insights such as high churn among month-to-month contract users and those with higher monthly charges can help businesses improve customer retention strategies.
+The dashboard built with Power BI provides an interactive view of churn metrics, enabling data-driven decision-making for reducing customer loss.